Chocolate Stout Cake

 Recipe by Susan Reid

-Stout and other dark beers are often described as having chocolatey overtones, so this combination might not be as far-fetched as one might initially think.
-The presence of the stout gives the cake a complex finish and the slightly bitter hops from the beer act as a counterpoint to the sugar in the cake.
+If the idea of a "chocolate stout cake" made you do a double take, just think: Stout and other dark beers are often described as having chocolatey overtones.
+The presence of the stout gives the cake a complex finish, and the slightly bitter hops from the beer act as a counterpoint to the sugar in the cake.
 It's an incredibly moist cake, too, and its rich, dark color comes mostly from the beer.
-Thanks to Barrington Brewery & Restaurant in Great Barrington, MA for the inspiration for this recipe.
+Thanks to Barrington Brewery & Restaurant in Great Barrington, MA for the inspiration for this chocolate stout cake recipe.

 Prep